jiang18/mph/download.md

 - Added an output file to keep key information of --minque iterations.

 ### August 21, 2021
-- Added an option --prediction to predict total genetic values.
+- Added an option --predict to predict total genetic values.